2014 Annual Meeting Session Logistics

 The usual AHA practice is:

 - Presenters and commentators should make sure that their presentations can be done in the time allotted.
-Many speakers mistakenly think they can deliver a presentation more rapidly than others.
 Presenters should practice and time their presentations in advance.
-The chair should be very firm on this point.
+The chair should be very firm about timekeeping.

 For poster sessions, general information can be found here.
 AHA staff will provide additional information this fall on relevant deadlines and requirements.